Using a HELOC to Finance Solar in Calgary: Rates, Returns & Why It’s a Smart Investment

 • Pay off the balance early without penalties in most cases

-Importantly, using a HELOC does not affect eligibility for Alberta’s net billing programs or available local incentives.
+Importantly, financing solar with a HELOC does not affect eligibility for Alberta’s net billing program or available municipal incentives.

 As solar production offsets electricity use, bill credits and monthly savings can be applied toward HELOC payments.
-Over time, this helps reduce interest costs and shortens the repayment timeline.
+Over time, this reduces interest costs and shortens the repayment timeline.
+Homeowners can learn more about Alberta’s net billing rules through the Alberta Utilities Commission.

-In some situations, interest paid on a HELOC may be tax-deductible when the funds are used for home improvements such as solar.
-Since tax rules vary, homeowners should always consult a tax professional.
-However, this potential benefit can further improve the overall financial case for HELOC-based solar financing.
+In some cases, interest paid on a HELOC may be tax-deductible when the funds are used for home improvements such as solar.
+Since tax rules vary, homeowners should consult a qualified tax professional.
+However, this potential benefit can further strengthen the financial case for HELOC-based solar financing.

-Once installed, a solar system starts reducing electricity bills right away.
+Once installed, a solar system begins reducing electricity bills immediately.

 • Monthly solar savings offset a large portion of HELOC payments